Everyone deserves the chance to dream, to achieve incredible things and to look forward to a life without fear or poverty.

 The NIPSA Global Solidarity and Developing World Fund is your charity.
 Established in 1993 as a result of motions passed at the 1990 Annual Delegate Conference.
 The motions called on NIPSA to examine ways whereby members might become more aware of the problems of the developing world and of the inter-related issues of poverty and social justice throughout the world.

-Since the Charity was established it has donated over £650,000 to projects.
-Click here to see a map of some of the many projects NIPSA members have supported.
+Since the Charity was established it has donated over £650,000 to projects across the World.